 Here’s what you need to know about gastrointestinal obstruction in ferrets.

 4. How is a gastrointestinal obstruction treated?Treatment of an obstruction can be either surgical or medical.
 Which option is best for your ferret depends on what wasingested, where the obstruction is located and your ferret’s condition.
-In my experience, surgery is usually the best option.
-An exploratory surgery is done to look at the stomach and intestinaltract.
-At this time, the veterinarian looks at the other abdominal organs for any other problems in addition to the obstruction.

 Most foreign bodies and hairballs can be easily removed from the stomach.
 After the surgery, most ferrets are treated withan appropriate antibiotic like amoxicillin (Amoxi drops or Clavamox drops); an antacid like Pepcid AC; Carafate to coat thestomach before feeding the ferret; and a soft food like baby food, Hill’s a/d or Carnivore Care for roughly seven days to helpthe stomach to heal.
 Your veterinarian will advise you on the best treatment for your ferret.